phacenet/ECS/README.md

 a virtual class "ComponentStorage" so I can store the SparseSets in a vector instead of a tuple.
 I originally started with a tuple but found the vector to be both faster and simpler for storage.

 The most difficult portion was serialization and deserialization, specifically for storing user-created types, reading them, and then matching them back to the correct type for loading/storage.
 I ended up using
 MSVC's __FUNCSIG__ to extract the type name at compile time, then use a compile-time Fowler-Noll-Vo (FNV) hash to map the type names to their correct deserialization functions.
+Once C++26 is released and supported by compilers, I imagine that the new Compile-time reflection system will be of great benefit in situations exactly like this.

 ## Organization
 I use .h files to forward declare classes and member functions, and .ipp files to fully implement them.
 I ran into a lot of circular dependency issues and found this to be the easiest way for me to fix those and keep track of things.